chrisfishbob/gomaker/README.md

 ./gomaker -s -pedantic
 ```
 The `-pedantic` flag adds an additional prompt for the user to enter banned keywords/features (e.x. using namespace std) <br/><br/>
+Note that the pedantic option cannot be used without `-s`